 Scope and content

-The fonds consists of Italian consular correspondence (photocopies), list of Italian immigrants to Calgary assisted by the Rebaudengos; diary kept by Antonio while interned (1941-1943); personal correspondence; wartime correspondence; certificate of naturalization (photocopy); certificate of exemption; prisoner's receipt for cash; and photographs of Italian families in Calgary and mining towns of Brule and Cadomin, and internment camps at Kananaskis, Alberta and Fredericton, New Brunswick.
+The fonds consists of Italian consular correspondence (1949-1967); list of Italian immigrants to Calgary assisted by the Rebaudengos (1955-1963); diary kept by Antonio while interned (1941-1943); Angelina's wartime correspondence with the Department of National Defence re Antonio's internment (1942-1943); Antonio's Canadian certificate of naturalization (1931); Angelina's certificate of exemption under enemy alien laws (1942); and photographs of the Rebaudengos, Calgary's Italian community, mining towns, and internment camps at Kananaskis, Alberta and Fredericton, New Brunswick.

 Immediate source of acquisition

 Language of material

 Restrictions on access

 Associated / related material

 There are interviews with Angelina Rebaudengo in the Peoples of Southern Alberta Oral History Project (RCT-856), and the Calgary Italian Club fonds at Glenbow (RCT-869-20).
 There is an interview with Mario Rebaudengo in the Calgary Italian Club fonds at Glenbow (RCT-869-21).

 - General note: Record No. M-7685;PA-3030;NA-5124